kenshih/master-birder-paper/README.md

 ### Example

 Below is a screenshot of what a genome looks like in IGV and some notes about annotation that give an idea digressive areas you can get into.
-This is not the original Genome I downloaded but rather [Anna's Hummingbird assembly RRCD01000001.1 from GenBank (can get through NCBI or Ensembl)](https://www.ncbi.nlm.nih.gov/nuccore/RRCD01000001.1)
+This is not the original Genome I downloaded but rather [Anna's Hummingbird genome GCA_003957555.2 from GenBank downloaded from IGV directly

 ![igv.overview](./phylo1/igv.overview.png)

+Besides the ability to browse different regions by chromosome, zooming out and in, all the way to where colors become the letters of each nucleaic acid, so too the direction 5'->3' or '3->5' transcription, and in this high-quality genome, a bunch of annotations track running below...

 Annotation Tracks:
-- Assembly - just info about the RRCD01000001.1 assembly.
+- Assembly - Basic info about the particular sub-assembly on screen (e.g. chr1 [RRCD01000001.1 assembly](https://www.ncbi.nlm.nih.gov/nuccore/RRCD01000001.1) of Anna's Hummingbird).
 When you click on it a box comes up with the location coordinates on the assembly and a link to the assembly's web page with more information.
 - GC Percent - A computed track showing how GC-rich (vs. AT-rich) each local window of the sequence is.
 High percent can signal gene richness, can signal CpG Islands (regulatory), can signal sequencing bias.
 - Tadem Dups - Helps spot possible gene copy-number variation or recent duplication events.
 - All Gaps - gaps/unknown sequence in the assembly.